MothScientist/microservices-demo/README.md

 ### For developers:
 In this repository you can find for yourself:
+- Organizing the structure of a microservices project
 - Setting up the operation of 2 completely asynchronous microservices via FastAPI/aiohttp
-- Organizing the structure of a microservices project
-- Dockerfiles and docker-compose.yml
+- Setting up Dockerfile for each service and docker-compose.yml
 - Setting up CI/CD

 ### MIT License